chrisdats/MIDI-TeslaCoil/test/testReadme.txt

 verify proper hookup and operation of the optical transmitter

-3.a) ReadWriteSdFat.ino
+3. a) ReadWriteSdFat.ino
    b) SdInfo.ino
    Both files straight from SdFat library examples.
 Use to very that SdFat library is installed properly and that SD card connection is good.